 In France, you’ll find the Moscato grape used in Alsace, where it is called an Alsace Muscat.
 These Moscato wines tend to be dry, light, and low in alcohol while having the floral and grapey aromas.
 They are a great match with freshwater fish such as Perch or Trout.

 Moscato in California and in Canada is known as Muscat.
 Again, dry and sweet styles are made.
 For dry Moscato, seafood is a great choice.
 While not everyone can afford the luxury of Lobster and Shrimp and a glass of Moscato, you’ll find these dry Moscatos pairing well with any fresh water fish, or shellfish from the sea like oysters, shrimp, and clams.
-The sweet versions of Moscato are perfect for any desert you may be serving up.
+The sweet versions of Moscato are perfect for any dessert you may be serving up.

 Above we listed all the Moscato wines that are produced with the Muscat Blanc grape.
 It needs to be stated there are other versions of the Muscat grape that you should be aware of.

 First up is the Blace Muscat, which is made for table wine in Italy, Australia and France.
 However great dessert wines are made from this grape in California and British Columbia.

 Muscat of Alexandria is a grape used for sherry, muscatel wines and liqueurs.

 Muscat Ottonel is used for dessert wines in Romania, Austria, Croatia and the Ukraine.
 It is also a grape used for dry wines in Alasce, and Hungary Orange Muscat is used for dessert wines in California and Australia.
 It is called Orange Muscat as it often has orange aromas.